Code Kit v5.0 released for CC's new Agent Teams feature.

 Working within token limits forces deliberate choices that make you a better Claude Code user:

-• Explicit file selection - Include only relevant files, not entire codebases
+• Explicit file selection: Include only relevant files, not entire codebases

-• Clear task definition - Break objectives into concrete, actionable steps
+• Clear task definition: Break objectives into concrete, actionable steps

-• Priority-based organization - Structure prompts with critical details first
+• Priority-based organization: Structure prompts with critical details first

-• Compact examples - Provide minimal but representative code samples
+• Compact examples: Provide minimal but representative code samples

 These skills transfer when context windows eventually expand.
 Developers who embrace constraints become better collaborators regardless of technical limits.
+If you're on Max, Team, or Enterprise, the 1M context window gives you 5x the usable space with no pricing premium, but the discipline from working within 200K will still make you more effective.

 Next Actions